Top 5 Free Rehab Centers In Connecticut

 How Can I Get Free Treatment In Connecticut?

-In Connecticut, there are state-run, non-profit, private, and community-oriented mental health and addiction rehab facilities.
+• community-oriented mental health and addiction rehab facilities

-Many of these facilities offer free and reduced-cost programs for drug and alcohol rehab.
+Many of these facilities offer free or reduced-cost programs for drug and alcohol rehab.

-Connecticut Medicaid Can Cover The Cost Of Rehab
+Connecticut Medicaid For Covering The Cost Of Rehab

-People that qualify for Medicaid in Connecticut can receive free and reduced-cost treatment at treatment facilities that accept this government insurance.
-There may still be fees or copays for certain treatments.
+People who qualify for Medicaid in Connecticut can receive free and reduced-cost treatment at drug rehab facilities that accept this government-funded insurance.

 A person may be eligible for Connecticut Medicaid if they are: